karttur/arduino/_posts/2019/2019-10-30-sensors-soil.markdown

 ## Introduction

 This post lists different sensors that can be planted in the soil and used for calibrating spectral data.
-The different sensors are

 ### AMS sensors